bioinfo-pf-curie/3-SMART/README.md

 -------------------------------

 3-SMART (3'-Seq Mapping Annotation and Regulation Tool) was setup to process 3' sequencing data from sequencing reads.
-It includes the trimming, mapping, peak detection, filtering, and annotation.
+It includes the trimming, mapping, peak detection, filtering, annotation and differential analysis.

 Contact
 -------